• Contact Us

 How Does Fragrance Affect the Brain?

 Our sense of smell is incredibly complex and intimately connected to our brains.
 When we inhale a scent, the molecules bind to receptors in the olfactory epithelium, which is located at the top of our nasal cavity.
 These receptors then send signals to the olfactory bulb in the brain, which is responsible for processing scent information.
-From there, the information is sent to various regions of the brain, including the limbic system, which is associated with emotion, memory, and behavior.
+From there, the

 This direct connection between scent and the limbic system explains why certain fragrances can trigger memories and emotions.